JakubCha/exactextract_qgis/README.md

 - **Support for multiband rasters** In case there's a multiband raster - each band is processed during calculations and is output as separate set of columns.

 ### Features to be added
-- Support for weighting raster;
 - Move all heavy operations to QGIS ``QgsTask``;
-- Ability to output geospatial layer instead of CSV/Parquet only - It might be difficult due to lack of performant way to join `GeoDataFrame` to `QgsVectorLayer`;
+- Option to output geospatial layer instead of CSV/Parquet only - It might be difficult due to lack of performant way to join `GeoDataFrame` to `QgsVectorLayer`;

 #### Input
 - Polygon layer (anything that is read by QGIS)